PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-03-Dembski-response.md

 ---
-title: 'A reply to Dembski's review of my book'
+title: "A reply to Dembski's review of my book"
 date: 2022-07-03 08:00:00 -08:00
 author: Jason Rosenhouse
 ---